JoshOrndorff/recipes/src/storage/childtries.md

 }
 ```

-[`kill_storage`](https://crates.parity.io/srml_support/storage/child/fn.kill_storage.html) deletes all  `(key, value)` pairs associated with the `storage_key`.
-[Documentation](https://crates.parity.io/srml_support/storage/child/index.html) shows that the basic API for interacting with a given child trie follows this format:
+[`kill_storage`](https://substrate.dev/rustdocs/master/frame_support/storage/child/fn.kill_storage.html) deletes all  `(key, value)` pairs associated with the `storage_key`.
+The basic API for interacting with a given child trie follows this format:

 ```rust, ignore
 // pseudocode
 child::do(trie_id, key, value);
 ```

 To put an object in a child trie, the code would look something like

 ```rust, ignore
 fn kv_put(index: ObjectCount, who: &T::AccountId, value_type: &ValueType) {